 You have various options to choose from when it comes to adding a subscription module to your website.
 WordPress provides you with the easiest options for creating an e-commerce website without hiring developers and designers to create your online shop.
 Now the advanced website development options enable you to create any kind of website in minutes.
-It all just about choosing the right platform(CMS/platforms like Shopify, Squarespace, Wix, etc/), finding a suitable theme/template and using the plugins to add features to your website.
+It all just about choosing the right platform(CMS/platforms like Shopify, Squarespace, Wix, etc/), finding a suitable theme/template, and using the plugins to add features to your website.

 When we mention WordPress e-commerce, WooCommerce happens to be the biggest name.
-WooCommerce e-commerce plugin is free, flexible, highly customizable, and extensible plugin to convert your basic WordPress site into a full-fledged eCommerce platform.
+WooCommerce e-commerce plugin is a free, flexible, highly customizable, and extensible plugin to convert your basic WordPress site into a full-fledged eCommerce platform.
 Owing to the popularity of WooCommerce, there are many add-ons designed to work with it.

 For websites that offer services/products on subscription, you can use the WooCommerce extension, WooCommerce Subscriptions (Read Full WooCommerce Subscription here).
 The plugin is easy to use and simple to understand.
-You can add product/service just like you usually do for WooCommerce and then set its subscription price just like you normally set the price.
+You can add a product/service just like you usually do for WooCommerce and then set its subscription price just like you normally set the price.
 It also lets you set variable subscription prices for product variations.
 WooCommerce subscription makes selling such products and services and collects recurring payment at a fixed period very easy.
 Here are a few alternatives to WooCommerce subscriptions that you can use instead, for collecting recurring payments.

 Or.. you may use this affordable, alternative plugin